MEJR-Technologies/mco/README.md

 * Use new technology - SaaS website interface
 * Solve current office problems or streamline existing ones.
-* An easy to use interface for inputing data as well as creating reports on data that has been entered ovr time.
+* An easy to use interface for inputing data as well as creating reports on data that has been entered over time.

 ## Authors